 Dental Assistant.
-This 12-week program prepares students for entry-level positions within dental offices.
+This 14-week program prepares students for entry-level positions within dental offices.
 Students will learn dental anatomy, 4-handed techniques, dental laboratory and x-ray skills, charting skills, safety procedures, and general office protocols.
-Classes meet on Monday and Wednesday evenings from 5:00 p.m. until 9:00 p.m. for the first 10 weeks of the course.
-The final 2 weeks of the course is spent in clinical externship at a local dental office.
+Classes meet on Tuesday and Thursday evenings from 5:00 p.m. until 9:00 p.m. for the first 10 weeks of the course.
+The following two weeks of the course will be spent in clinical externship at a local dental office.
+The final two weeks of the course are used to ensure complete mastery of the course material.
 During this time, students will show mastery of skills learned throughout the course.
 Tuition and fees (includes books and supplies) is \$1,400.
 A minimum of six students is required.
 Prerequisites include ACT® WorkKeys test along with submission to a competitive interview process for admission to the program.
 High school diploma or equivalent required for admission.
 WIA approved.